 When was the last time you actually talked to your customers?
 I don’t mean a sales call or a demo.
 I mean actually talking about their business, your business, and how the two virtually affect each other.
-Our Outbound Sales team has just finalized their their 3.5-month long project of customer interviews.
+Our Outbound Sales team has just finalized their 3.5-month long project of customer interviews.
 Last week, they presented the results to the whole Woodpecker team.
 That inspired me to write about how you can do it as well at your SaaS company.

 So here it goes!
 See how to carry out customer interviews and what you can learn from talking to your clients.